The endomorphisms monoid of a homogeneous vector bundle: The endomorphisms monoid of a homogeneous vector bundle

-\begin{remark} $\Aut_A(E)$ acts in two different ways on $\End_A(E)$, either by post-composing, $f\cdot h=f\circ h$, or by pre-composing, $f\cdot h= h\circ f^{-1}$, with $f\in \Aut_A(E)$ and $h\in \End_A(E)$.
-This allows to endow $\Endhb(E)$ with two structures of vector bundle.
-However, since one can prove that in fact these structures coincide.
-Instead of proving this in full details, we will prove in theorems \ref{thm:endmon01} and \ref{thm:endmon02} slightly more general results relating the structures of vector bundle of $\Hom_{hb}(E,E')$. \end{remark}
+one can prove that, in fact, these structures are the same.
+Instead of proving this in full details, we give slightly more general results relating the structures of vector bundle of $\Hom_{hb}(E,E')$ (see Theorems \ref{thm:endmon01} and \ref{thm:endmon02}).

 \begin{proposition} Let $E$ and $E'$ be two vector bundles over $A$.
 Suppose $E'$ is homogeneous.
 The inclusion $\operatorname{Z}_{hb}^0(E')\hookrightarrow \Authb(E')$ induces an isomorphism of the homogeneous vector bundles